mitchcurtis/slate/doc/user-interface.md

 5. Displays the progress of the animation preview playback.
 6. Toggles between playing once and looping.
 7. Exports the animation as a GIF.
+8. Displays animations.
+Each animation can be previewed by clicking on it, renamed by double-clicking on it, and configured by clicking the configure button.
+9. Creates a new animation.
+10. Moves the current animation down.
+11. Moves the current animation up.
+12. Duplicates the current animation.
+13. Deletes the current animation.

 ## Settings